-- To meet with your advisor on a regular basis - To keep your advisor informed of your academic performance and any potential problems - To talk to your advisor about any problems with clinical rotations, supervisors etc. (They may not be able to fix the problem, but they could address who you need to speak to etc.) - To keep your advisor informed of your Plan II project
+- To meet with your advisor on a regular basis - To keep your advisor informed of your academic and clinical performance and any potential problems - To talk to your advisor about any problems with clinical rotations, supervisors etc. (They may not be able to fix the problem, but they could address who you need to speak to etc.) - To keep your advisor informed of your Plan II project

+Students will also have additional faculty mentors as a part of their Plan II project committee and their clinical rotations.
 Meeting with your project and/or clinical supervisors should not substitute for communication with the director(s) of the program.
 If you have a problem with your supervisor or project committee member, please speak to the program director.
+Should any student have an issue regarding the program director and/or assistant director that they would like to discuss with a faculty member, they are encouraged to meet with the program's medical director or the Clinical and Diagnostic Sciences Chairperson.